oroinc/documentation/user/back-office/products/price-attributes/index.rst

 * **Field Name** -- The name of the field in the code/database that represents the price attribute.

-* **Currencies** -- The currencies this price attribute is supported for.
+* **Currencies** -- The currencies in which this price attribute is supported.

-* **Enabled in Product Export** -- If enabled, this price attribute will be used in the :ref:`storefront product listing export <frontstore-guide--navigation-product-data-export>`.
+* **Enabled in Product Export** -- If enabled, this price attribute is used in the :ref:`storefront product listing export <frontstore-guide--navigation-product-data-export>`.

 .. image:: /user/img/products/price_attributes/price-attribute-edit.png
    :alt: Price attribute edit page